Émilie du Châtelet

 So hypotheses are only probable propositions, which have a greater or lesser degree of probability according to whether they satisfy a larger or fewer number of the circumstances that accompany the phenomena that we want to explain by means of the hypotheses.
 And since a very high degree of probability encourages our agreement so as to have nearly the effect upon us as certainty, hypotheses eventually become truths for us if their probability increases to such a point that this probability can morally pass for certainty….
 In contrast, an hypothesis becomes improbable in proportion to the number of circumstances found for which the hypothesis does not give a reason.
 And finally, it becomes false when it is found to contradict a well-established observation.
 (IP §67)

 The first ten chapters of the Foundations provide the epistemology, metaphysics and theorizing on scientific methodology that is meant to provide the foundations for the remaining chapters on Newtonian physics.
-An evaluation of the success of that seemingly paradoxical project must await a much more sustained treatment than I can give it here.
-Rather, in this final section of this survey of Du Châtelet's natural philosophy, I focus on one chapter of that later material both to show ways in which the earlier chapters affect those that follow, and to show the limits to the characterization of Du Châtelet as a metaphysical systematizer.
+An evaluation of the success of that seemingly paradoxical project must await a much more sustained treatment than can be given here.
+Rather, in this final section of this survey of Du Châtelet's natural philosophy, we focus on one chapter of that later material both to show ways in which the earlier chapters affect those that follow, and to show the limits to the characterization of Du Châtelet as a metaphysical systematizer.
 This chapter is chapter 16: On Newtonian Attraction.

 In this chapter, she argues against some of Newton's followers who aimed to universalize Newton's attraction.
 While Du Châtelet argues that Newton's theory of attraction is better than Descartes' vortices at explaining the effects of gravity, and that Newton's theory of attraction can satisfactorily explain a wide range of other phenomena such as tidal movements, the rotation of the earth, and irregularities in the movement of the moon, she criticizes Newton's disciplines for extending Newton's theory of attraction too far.
 In one especially interesting section, she focuses on the Newtonian theories (IP §389–92) of John Freind (1675/76–1728) and John Keill (1671–1721).